daxiaokongyi/CapstoneProjectOne_Explore/readme.md

 # Capstone One Project Proposal:

 ## What goal will your website be designed to achieve?
 The goal of this project is to create a website that allows users to explore food or drinks based on their eating style.
-For example, people will get Japanese food around them within a certain distance if they search Japanese food.
+For example, people will get Japanese food in either their cities or a city which is put on the search bar if they search Japanese food.
-This app will give the best food suggestion if people don’t know what to eat.
+This app can give the best food suggestion if people don’t know what to eat or want to try something new.
-This application should also include restaurant’s information, such as contact number, address, reviews, open hours, and so on.
+This application will also include restaurant’s information, such as contact number, address, reviews, open hours, map and so on.
-Allows user to order food online

 ## What kind of users will visit your site?
 In other words, what is the demographic of your users?
 The target users of this application are within a wide range.
-People at any age as long as they would like to try something new and enjoy their food.
+People at any age as long as they would like to try something new and enjoy eating, drinking, and exploring.
 For example, users could be:
 Travellers who would like to try the best local food.
-Students who would like to try all of the best restaurant around their campus People who out of work and enjoy a time with friends People who just want to find a quiet coffee shop to study Foodies
+Students who would like to try all of the best restaurants around their campus People who out of work and enjoy a time with friends People who just want to find a quiet coffee shop to study Foodies